Trivesh01/Green-GDP-Analysis/README.md

 Addressed the problem of multicollinaerity that our data was suffering and also included its treatment.Finished by finally including the key findings and giving the conclusion.<br>
 <br>
 The softwares used are stata and python.
+The data sourcees used have been mentioned in project file.